keikhcheung/notes/content/Peripheral-vision-enhances-discoverability.md

 # Peripheral vision enhances discoverability

 Peripheral vision offers _in situ_ context on matters.
-A book next to your work computer means something in the book is related to work.
-Margin notes on a page carries the significance of the notes to the surrounding paragraphs.
+A book next to your work computer means something in the book is related to work. **Margin notes on a page carries the significance** of the notes to the surrounding paragraphs.

 - ‘If I mark up a physical book, then later flip through to see my margin notes, I’ll always see them in the context of the surrounding text.
 By contrast, digital annotation listings usually display only the text I highlighted, removed from its context.
 The primary “unit” in such systems is a single highlight or note, but that’s not how I think.
 Margin marks have fuzzy boundaries, and I often think of a page’s worth of markings as a single unit.’[^1]

 For reading in the digital environment, annotations have been built to emulate peripheral margin notes (e.g. memos in PDF, browser plug-ins with a side pane of notes which links back to highlights in body text).
-But when a file or a web page is closed, rediscoverability remains an issue.
+But when a file or a web page is closed, **rediscoverability remains an issue**.
 A digital file is still less tangible or remarkable by appearance in comparison with a physical object or material.

 A messy desk helps creativity[^2].
-It provides triggers and affordance of ideas which are encapsulated in surrounding objects.
+It **provides triggers and affordance** of ideas which are encapsulated in surrounding objects.
 It favours cross-context touchpoints/junctions if you are working on multiple topics at the same time.

 This is similar to having secondary or even tertiary UI elements, which may at times intrigue our curiosity to interact with them.
 They need not be blastingly flashy, but can remain subtle when we have some attention to spare.